 Templates for Organic Recordkeeping

 Organic Regulations tell us what information must be recorded.
-There is flexibility in deciding how those records are kept and what formats work best for their operations.
+The producer has flexibility in deciding how those records are kept and what formats work best for their operations.

 Good recordkeeping supports organic certification and strengthens operation management.
 While regulations define what must be recorded, producers choose how to keep records in ways that fit their operation.